Rwandan man charged in Massachusetts with immigration fraud and perjury

 The charge of immigration fraud provides for a sentence of no greater than 10 years in prison, three years of supervised release and a fine of $250,000.
 The charge of perjury provides for a sentence of no greater than five years in prison, three years of supervised release and a fine of $250,000.
 Sentences are imposed by a federal district court judge based upon the U.S. Sentencing Guidelines and other statutory factors.

-The investigation leading to Teganya’s arrest was conducted by special agents with U.S. Immigration and Customs Enforcement (ICE) Homeland Security Investigations (HSI) in Boston and supported by ICE’s Boston Office of the Chief Counsel and ICE’s Human Rights Violators and War Crimes Center (HRVWCC).
+The investigation leading to Teganya’s arrest was conducted by special agents with ICE HSI in Boston and supported by ICE’s Boston Office of the Chief Counsel and ICE’s Human Rights Violators and War Crimes Center (HRVWCC).
 Established in 2009 to further ICE’s efforts to identify, track, and prosecute human rights abusers, the HRVWCC leverages the expertise of a select group of agents, lawyers, intelligence and research specialists, historians, and analysts who direct the agency’s broader enforcement efforts against these offenders.

 Since 2003, ICE has arrested more than 380 individuals for human rights-related violations of the law under various criminal and immigration statutes.
 During that same period, ICE obtained deportation orders against and physically removed 785 known or suspected human rights violators from the United States.
 Additionally, ICE has facilitated the departure of an additional 108 such individuals from the United States.